cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 In order to dump a snapshot, an application needs to retrieve all the chunks stored at a certain path.

-**CometBFT state bootstrap**
+#### CometBFT state bootstrap

-In addition to managing snapshots, it is neccessary to bootstrap (setup) the state and block store of CometBFT to start up.
+In addition to managing snapshots, it is neccessary to bootstrap (setup) the state and block store of CometBFT before starting up the node.
 Upon a successful start, CometBFT performs block sync and consensus.
 At the moment of writing this ADR, there is no command line in CometBFT that supports this, but an [issue][state-bootstrap] has been opened to address this.
 Until it has been resolved, the application developers have to, within their bootstraping command:

 - Create a state and block store
-- Launch a light client to obtain and verify the block header for a given height.
+- Launch a light client to obtain and verify the block header for the snapshot's height.
-- Use the light client's `State` function to verify that the `AppHash` for that block matches the `AppHash` obtained via the call to `Info` (which is done on startup).
+- Use the light client's `State` to verify that the `AppHash` on the retrieved block header matches the `AppHash` obtained via the ABCI `Info` call to the application (the same procedure is performed by the node on startup).
-- Use `Commit` to retrieve the last commit for the snapshot height.
+- Use `Commit` to retrieve the last commit for the snapshot's height.
 - Save the retrieved values into the state and block stores.

-This code is essentially what CometBFT does as part of node setup, once state syncing is complete.
+This code essentially mimics what CometBFT does as part of node setup, once state sync is complete.

 ### CometBFT based local state sync